 Julia Knight (Mathematics)

-Anand Pillay (Mathematics)
+Anand Pillay (Mathematics and Philosophy)

 Sergei Starchenko (Mathematics)